-^{} Note: The Graduate Program in Acoustics will be making changes to the course credit requirements for the Ph.D.
-These changes will not take effect until the Fall of 2021.
-More information is available from Dr. Russell or the Program Office.
+\ Note: The Graduate Program in Acoustics will be making changes to the course credit requirements for the Ph.D.
+These changes will not take effect until the Fall of 2022.
+Students entering the PhD program in Fall 2021 will need to meet the requirements in this Fall 2021 handbook.
+More information is available from the Program Office.